Developing your plan for implementation and impact

 The implementing and progress monitoring pages of the Strategic Improvement Plan are guided by a structured process which is tracked and recorded in SPaRO.

-There are implementation and progress monitoring pages for each of the 3 strategic directions, and another one for recording activities where funding will be accounted for but is not linked to a specific strategic direction.
+In SPaRO, there are implementation and progress monitoring (IPM) pages for each of the 3 strategic directions.
+There is also another page for recording activities where funding will be accounted for, but is not linked to a specific strategic direction, for example, your school may wish to establish a special programs room, make improvements to a specific learning environment, upgrade IT infrastructure or engage in a community partnership that benefits students.

 For each initiative identified in your Strategic Improvement Plan (SIP), a set of key activities or steps will need to be developed by your team.